enefce/AndroidLibraryForGitHubPackagesDemo/README.md

 ------------
-## Consuming library from GitHub packages repository
+## Consuming library from GitHub Package Registry
 > Steps 1 and 2 can be skipped if already followed while publishing a library

 ### Step 1 : Generate a Personal Access Token for GitHub